flancian/garden/Open Letter to Google.md

 In which ways could Google be fairer?
 Read on for those that I thought fitting to share in public given my employment and what I think is [[right speech]] and [[right livelihood]].
 Some of these I will expand in the version of this letter that is readable only to other Google employees.

 # Google should be closer to free
 By this I mean not that it should become a non-profit but rather that profits should not get in the way of providing good quality services to people at minimum cost.
-By this I mean also that Google should adequately compensate the users for their attention.
+By this I mean alternatively that Google should adequately compensate the users for their attention.

+This might surprise you, but I think Google has been able to stay relatively close to this promise that seems quite close to its original mission (to organize information and make it universally accessible and useful).